This article was last updated in March 2020. Please contact us if you have specific questions regarding the information in this article.

 Eastdil is the real estate investment banking branch of financial giant Wells Fargo & Co.

-Insider insights: Dallas, Texas-based HFF has a strong Austin office and leverages its mortgage banking and equity placement divisions for its investment sales transactions.
-In Austin, HFF plays in the institutional space, but also has a team focused on smaller, local transactions.
+Insider insights: In 2019, JLL acquired Dallas, Texas-based HFF making JLL a top player in the Austin market.
+HFF was known for its strong Austin office and leveraging its mortgage banking and equity placement divisions for its commercial real estate investment sales transactions.
+In Austin, HFF was a major player in the institutional space, but also had a team focused on smaller, local transactions.

 While the firms listed above are far and away the major players, there are a handful of other firms worth researching, depending on the type of property you’re looking to buy or sell.
 These companies are: